 Avast SecureLine VPN alternatives

 NordVPN is another excellent provider, based in Panama.
 NordVPN’s privacy and security practices are stringent and its prices are extremely reasonable.
 NordVPN provides an ads & tracker blocker, Tor over VPN servers, and WireGuard support.
-It also allows torrenting, unblocks streaming sites, and works in China too.
+It also allows torrenting, can securely access many streaming sites, and works in China too.
 It’s hard to go wrong with NordVPN.

 How does Avast SecureLine VPN compare to other VPNs?